akafael/ansible-tutorial/README.md

-# ansible-tutorial
+# Ansible Tutorial

-Small tutorial about using Ansible
+Ansible is a suite of software tools that enables **infrastructure as code**.